 - A pilgrim should stay home if:

-- they have had close contact with an individual infected with Covid-19 within the last 14 days.
+- they have had close contact with an individual infected with Covid-19 within the last 14 days, unless vaccinated.

-- they have had close contact within the last 14 days with an individual suspected of being infected with Covid-19, including individuals exhibiting Covid-19 symptoms.
+- they have had close contact within the last 14 days with an individual suspected of being infected with Covid-19, including individuals exhibiting Covid-19 symptoms, unless vaccinated.

 - they themselves are currently experiencing, or have experienced in the past 14 days, fever, cough, or shortness of breath.

-- When walking on the trail, pilgrims are asked not to crowd each other and to give each other 6 feet of space.
+- When walking on the trail, pilgrims are asked not to crowd each other and to give each other adequate space.

-- Pilgrims should wash their hands frequently or use hand sanitizer especially before eating or after touching a hard surface.
+- Pilgrims should wash their hands frequently or use hand sanitizer especially before eating.